etalab/dashboard-aides-entreprises/docs/_posts/2020-05-05-config-overview.md

 {% include figure image_path="/static/schemas/DASHBOARD_WIREFRAME-architecture-02-en.png" alt="" %}

+The global idea here is the following :

+1. The environment variables load the configuration files of your custom ODAMAP instance ;
+1. Every route you load in the browser triggers a serie of middlewares ;
+    - `getConfigsInit.js`: fetch config files (distant or local) ;
+    - `setConfigsInit.js`: set configuration in the store ;
+    - `setLocales.js`: set locales from url params if any ;
+    - `getDataInit.js`: fetch datasets (distant or local) for a global use ;
+    - `getRouteConfig.js`: fetch config (distant or local) for a specific route ;
+    - `getRouteData.js`: fetch datasets (distant or local) for a specific route use ;
+    - `setRouteViews.js`: set UX for a specific route ;
+1. Once the middlewares finished to load your page populate the many frontend components it will need (see next section).

 ### Frontend components basic setup

 From the client point of view the page loaded in the browser will be constituted by a serie of `components`, themselves mounted given :